unfoldingWord-dev/translationStudio-Info/docs/Helps.rst

 1. Sometimes the topic and the image are both stated clearly.

-    Jesus said to them.
+    *Jesus said to them.
 "I am the bread of life.
-He who comes to me will not hunger, and he who believes on me will never thirst."
-(John 6:35 ULB)
+He who comes to me will not hunger, and he who believes on me will never thirst."* (John 6:35 ULB)

       Jesus called himself the bread of life.
 The topic is "I" and the image is "bread."
 Bread is a food that people ate all the time.
 Just as people need to eat food in order to have physical life, people need to trust in Jesus in order to have spiritual life.

 2. Sometimes only the image is stated clearly.

-    Produce fruits that are worthy of repentance (Luke 3:8 ULB)
+    *Produce fruits that are worthy of repentance                      8 (Luke 3:8 ULB)

       The image here is "fruits".
 The topic is not stated, but it is actions or behavior.
 Trees can produce good fruit or bad fruit, and people can produce good behavior or bad behavior.
 Fruits that are worthy of repentance are good behavior that is appropriate for people who have repented.

 **Purposes of this second kind of metaphor**